SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 Once placed, your filling will look and function just like the rest of your tooth.

-Dentist using a dental spatula to create a filling.
+Dentist using a dental spatula to create a fillers for teeth.

 White Dental Composite: A Modern Standard for Restorations

-Composite fillings were once seen mainly as a cosmetic choice.
-Currently, they are used as the standard material for many dental restorations.
+Dentists once thought of composite as a cosmetic option, but that has changed.
+Dentists now use composite as the standard material for many dental restorations.

 Advances in Strength and Durability